elegant-scipy/elegant-scipy/markdown/ch7.markdown

 find the shift that best matches.
 Obviously this is a silly thing to do, as we know the original orientation, but this way we know the truth.
 Here's the original and shifted image.
-As in previous chapters, images will just be NumPy arrays.

 ```python
 from skimage import data, color